 A typical example of this is a user that wants to find any observations for male patients over the age of 50 who attended a particular clinic within a particular 2 week period, with a diagnosis of gout, and who had an elevated serum creatinine.

-In this case, both "diagnosis of gout" and "serum creatinine" involve value set and/or subsumption queries (e.g. against SNOMEDCT and LOINC respectively).
+In this case, both "diagnosis of gout" and "serum creatinine" involve value set and/or subsumption queries (e.g. against SNOMED-CT and LOINC respectively).
 This search has to be executed by some logical processing engine that knows how to find this data in a given persistence store.
 Often, this is some kind of SQL query, though many other technological choices are available.
 However this is done, the challenge with an operation like this is to integrate the terminological knowledge into a search execution that also covers other relationships expressed in the search criteria.

 One approach to this problem would be to using the expand operation above, so that the system executing the search could generate expansions, and then search for these expansions.
 This has a couple of problems: